SAHU-01/Volunteer_Testers/README.md

-This enables individuals to fill up the volunteers form and sends an email to the officials with all the form data
+This application enables individuals to fill up the volunteers form and sends an email to the officials with all the form data